Skip to main content

 A Different Approach

-On privacy, the commitment is absolute and simple:
+On privacy, the commitment is simple:

 One Tool.
 Every App.
 Nothing Left Behind.